RichardDooling/Entertainment_Law/Introduction/Introduction.md

 only a bland one, namely,
 they provide legal services to those who work in the entertainment industry.

-A lawyer drafting or editing a contract for a poet whose works will soon appear in a free literary rag or on a poetry website and the lawyers responsible for drafting [Beyonce's $50 million deal][beyonce50] with Pepsi are all working in the entertainment industry, because after all: What is entertainment?
+A lawyer drafting or editing a contract for a poet whose works will soon appear in a free literary rag or on a poetry website, and the lawyers responsible for drafting
+[Beyonce's $50 million deal][beyonce50] with Pepsi
+are all working in the entertainment industry, because after all: What is entertainment?

 Entertainment lawyers often help clients "do deals" for professional artistic services or for "rights" (intellectual property).
 Lawyers may work with talent agents or managers from the beginning to help negotiate terms, or they may be called in only after to "paper" an agreement that is already memorialized in a deal memo.
 When deals fall apart, the parties may end up in litigation or arbitration.

 Along the way, entertainment lawyers practice any and all of the following: employment law, contract law, torts, labor law, bankruptcy law, immigration, securities law, security interests, agency, intellectual property (especially copyright and trademark), the right of privacy (especially the so-called "Right of Publicity"), defamation, clearance of rights, product placement, advertising, criminal law, tax law, international law, and insurance law.

 > [Wikipedia: Entertainment Law](http://en.wikipedia.org/wiki/Entertainment_law).